masdevid/emon/README.md

 # About
-My initial project skeleton using ExpressJS & MongooDB
+My initial project skeleton using Express & MongooDB